 Based in Cincinnati, Ohio, Josephine Yang performs and competes internationally.
 She received the Master of Music degree in piano performance in 2016 under the direction of world-renowned concert pianist Daniel Pollack at the University of Southern California Thornton School of Music.
 In the 2014-15 season she made her debut performances with Orquesta Filarmonica de Sonora (Mexico), Arizona Repertory Orchestra, and Sierra Vista Symphony Orchestra, in a performance which won the city’s Hessy Award for “Best Performance of the Year.”
 She has performed at several music festivals including Pianofest in the Hamptons (2015), directed by Paul Schenly, where she studied with Mr. Schenly, Kathryn Brown, and Orion Weiss, the 36th Annual Daniel Pollack Masterclass in Seattle (2014), co-sponsored by Steinway, and MusicFest Perugia (2009, 2011), directed by Ilana Vered.
 She was also recently featured as a pianist on a television show from Japan’s Shinagawa district, which aired in 2015.

 In her freshman year at Arizona State University, Josephine won the 2011 annual Concert of Soloists competition, which led to a performance of Rachmaninoff’s Piano Concerto No. 1 with the ASU Symphony.
 Other recent honors include the Grand Prize Winner at the 2009 Arizona Musicfest Competition, first prize in the Senior Concerto Division of the 2009 Schimmel/Arizona Piano Young Artist Competition, and 2008 MTNA Arizona State Senior Division Winner.
 In May 2014, she received the Bachelor of Music, summa cum laude, in piano performance from Herberger Institute for Design and the Arts of Arizona State University.
 Her mentors include Dr. Baruch Meir and Dr. Hamilton Tescarollo.

-Born in Phoenix, AZ, Josephine has performed regularly with numerous orchestras around Arizona since her middle school years and has been presented in Italy with Solisti di Perugia Orchestra (2009) and with the orchestra in residence at Music Fest Perugia in Perugia’s historic Basilica di San Pietro (2011).
+Since her middle school years, Josephine has performed regularly with numerous orchestras around the state of Arizona and has been presented in Italy with Solisti di Perugia Orchestra (2009) and with the orchestra in residence at Music Fest Perugia in Perugia’s historic Basilica di San Pietro (2011).
 Her piano performances have been consistently recorded and broadcast on public radio by 89.5 KBAQ Production Studio.